David Marr (journalist): Career

-In 2008, Marr was named by Same Same as one of the 25 most influential gay and lesbian Australians for his coverage of the Bill Henson case.
+In 2008 Marr was named by Same Same as one of the 25 most influential gay and lesbian Australians for his coverage of the Bill Henson case.

-Marr has advocated drug law reform and has written candidly about his life experiences: "I've had a lot of fun on drugs ...
+Marr has advocated drug-law reform and has written candidly about his life experiences: "I've had a lot of fun on drugs ...
 I've had a lot of marvellous experiences.
 I've danced a lot.
 I've had a great time.
 I'm not ashamed of it.
 And I don't see what's wrong with it."

-Marr announced his resignation from the Sydney Morning Herald on 13 July 2012, saying "People underestimate what a deeply conventional person I am.
+Marr resigned from The Sydney Morning Herald on 13 July 2012, saying "People underestimate what a deeply conventional person I am.
 I'm turning 65 and that feels like the right time to go."
+However, in April 2013, Marr joined Guardian Australia.

-However, in April 2013 it was announced that Marr was joining Guardian Australia.
+In 2013 Marr penned the essay (later expanded to a book) The Prince: Faith, Abuse and George Pell about Cardinal Pell's dealing with sexual abuse in the Catholic Church.

-Marr featured prominently in episode 3 of Revelation, ABC's award winning series on clerical abuse in the Catholic Church.
+In 2020 he appeared in episode 3 of ABC's series Revelation.

-Marr appeared as a semi-regular panellist on the ABC television programs Q&A and Insiders until 2020.
+He appeared as a semi-regular panellist on the ABC television programs Q&A and Insiders until 2020.